scottywz/un-startssl-ify/README.md

 well as for users or organizations with multiple Firefox installations who would like to distrust StartCom with the least effort possible.

+**Note:**  After installing this add-on, some StartCom certificate authorities may still appear in the certificate manager.
+These would be built-in certificates that cannot be removed, so instead they are distrusted.
+You can verify this by clicking on each certificate and then clicking "Edit Trust".
+None of the three checkboxes should be checked.

 Resources
 ---------